 Pictured is the City Hall subway station - not much has changed here - its long-lasting architecture still stands.

-Take a look at some of the most unusual buildings from around the world.
+Take a look at some of the most beautiful and unique cathedrals of the world.

 These 18 Amazing City Squares Look Fit for the Gods